lp-wan/archi/revised-schc-architecture.md

   On the compressor side, the Dispatcher intercepts **Native** Datagrams targeted by an Instance after the network protocols of the Stratum have finished processing the Datagram.
-The Dispatcher then dispatch the Native Datagram to the Instance which compresses the Datagram to form the SCHC Datagram.
-The SCHC Datagram is then reinjected into the network stack at the adjactent layer below the Stratum -- the **Carrier** Layer.
+The Dispatcher then dispatches the Native Datagram to the Instance which compresses the Datagram to form the SCHC Datagram.
+The SCHC Datagram is then reinjected into the network stack at the adjacent layer below the Stratum -- the **Carrier** Layer.
 Eventually, the Dispatcher fills the Carrier **Discriminator**, a value of the Carrier header that indicates the Datagram is compressed with SCHC.
 The SCHC Datagram is then processed further by the network stack and sent to its recipient.